Poopies99/CG2271/README.md

 ## Lab

-All lab materials and submissions can be found here
+All Lab materials and submissions can be found here

 ## Project